soniah/date_practice/README.md

 Where the dates don't have timezones they in are in Hong Kong time.

+# Hints

+* when parsing difficult dates you can build up the layout chunk by chunk - time.Parse() will print out the remaining unmatched text
+* `Mon Jan 2 15:04:05 MST 2006` and `01/02 03:04:05PM '06 -0700`

 ## Useful Links

 * [Martynas - Formatting date and time in Golang](https://medium.com/@Martynas/formatting-date-and-time-in-golang-5816112bf098)